Le Sphinx: Inside the Brothel

 "Le Sphinx" was not a brothel in the usual sense of the word.
 The main attraction in it was not in the richly decorated rooms with air conditioning and nickel-plated beds, but in the dance bar on the first floor, where you could also make a haircut or a pedicure.
 There were normally 15 girls, selected by the madame, in the bar.
-However, no one forced them to have sex with the clients, the girl decided themselves.
+However, no one forced them to have sex with the clients, the girls decided themselves.
 Some Sphinx workers never engaged in prostitution, but worked in as "hostesses", receiving commission from drinks drunk by guests.
 Probably, this feature of the Sphinx made it so popular among French bohemians of that time.

 Unlike the "One Two Two" and "Le Chabanais", the rooms of which were executed in the styles of different countries and eras, the "Le Sphinx" was completely sustained in the Egyptian style.
 The frescos of Le Sphinx were created by Kees van Dongen (the best brothels of the time attracted the attention of famous artists; for example, the walls of Le Chabanais and La Fleur blanche were painted by Toulouse-Lautrec).

 The greatest commercial success of the Sphinx came in 1937, when the famous Exposition was held in Paris.
-During the exhibition "Le Sphinx" had 120 girls and in the most successful evenings took up to 1500 customers.
+During the exhibition "Le Sphinx" had 120 girls and in the most successful evenings took up to 1,500 customers.

 History

 Before World War II

 The initiator and inspiration for the opening of the brothel was Marthe Lemestre, nicknamed "Madame Martun".

 Marthe Lemestre began her career in New York City, where during prohibition she opened a bar illegally selling alcohol.
 A few months before the Wall Street crash and the beginning of the Great Depression, she sold the bar, which gave her start-up capital to start a new business.

 Moving to Paris, Madame Martuna decided not to convert an existing building to a brothel, as was done by the owners of "One Two Two" and "Le Chabanais", and built a new five-story mansion in the Art Nouveau style, decorating its facade with a gypsum mask of the Sphinx, from which institution and got its name.

-The main investors of the brothel were French criminals Paul Carbone and François Spirito, who already had experience in organizing brothels in Marseilles and on the Cote d'Azur.
+The main investors of the brothel were French criminals Paul Carbone and François Spirito, who already had experience in organizing brothels in Marseille and on the Cote d'Azur.

 The absence of trouble with the law was guaranteed by the secret protection of the Préfet de police Jean Chiappe and Minister Albert Sarraut.

 The brothel opened with great pomp on April 24, 1931, at 31 Boulevard Edgar-Quinet and was presented as the "American Bar".
 Guests at the opening included the Mayor of Montparnasse and his wife.
 The public were informed that the bar is located on the site of the former workshop of the cemetery masons, and is connected by an underground passage to the famous Parisian catacombs.